NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 #### Usage

 Currently, there are 64 standard compute nodes available in the shared partition.
-These nodes have 240GB of usable RAM and 104 cores.
-By default, your job will be allocated 1G of RAM per core requested To change this amount, you can use the ```--mem``` or ```--mem-per-cpu``` flag in your job submission.
+These nodes have about 240G of usable RAM and 104 cores.
+By default, your job will be allocated about 1G of RAM per core requested To change this amount, you can use the ```--mem``` or ```--mem-per-cpu``` flag in your job submission.

 ??? info "Sample batch script for a job in the shared partition"
     ```